Automated Code Review with Claude Code, Playwright, and Notion (MCP)

 # File modified: **/Users/juan.nunez/.claude.json** [project: /Users/juan.nunez/Desktop/vue-project]

-Of course, you can modify the scope of MCP connections with Claude Code using the --scope user
+Of course you can modify the scope of MCP connections with Claude Code using the --scope user or --scope project flag when performing the installation.

-In Notion's case, the solution isn't as simple.
-After trying what the official Claude Code documentation suggests, I ended up with a dead connection that couldn't authenticate with my Notion account.
+In the case of Notion, the solution is not so simple.
+After testing what the official Claude Code documentation suggests, I ended up with a dead connection that was unable to authenticate with my Notion account.

-Notion's own MCP documentation doesn't help either, as it doesn't include Claude Code as an MCP client.
+The Notion documentation on MCP itself doesn't help either, as it doesn't include Claude Code as an MCP client.

-If you think you're clever (like I did) and think, "well, I can use Claude desktop and then export the data" you're in for another surprise: it does NOT work since Notion MCP doesn't leave traces in claude_desktop_config.json
+If you act smart (like me) and think, “well, I can use Claude desktop and then export the data” you are going to get another surprise: It does NOT work since Notion MCP leaves no traces in claude_desktop_config.json:

 {